 But if I don’t have any meat I season them with a small amount of olive oil, salt, and pepper.

 The amount of cooking time needed for a pot of greenbeans is also a personal preference issue.
 Granny cooks her’s a long time and I like them.
-But when I’m cooking greenbeans I go for the 30-45 minute range.
+When I’m cooking greenbeans I let them go for about an hour or hour and a half.

 There are various ways, recipes, and thoughts about growing greenbeans, harvesting greenbeans, and cooking cooking greenbeans.
 As I told my friend, use these general guidelines and then figure out how you like to cook greenbeans: how you like to string/break them, what sort of seasoning you like, how much seasoning, and how well done you like them.